 That's it.
 That's the core of what they're checking.

 Before we go any further, let's talk about what getting an interview actually means.
 Not everyone gets one.
-At Stanford, roughly 12 to 20% of applicants get an interview invite.
-At HBS, about 20 to 25%.
-At Wharton, 40 to 50%.
+Most top deferred programs interview roughly 1.5 to 3 candidates for every available seat in the class.
 If you got the invite, you've already cleared the biggest filter.
 You're past the resume screen, past the essay read, past the test score threshold.
 The school looked at your full application and decided you're worth 30 to 60 minutes of someone's time.